rhighs/bioinformatics-msc/docs/lectures/biochemistry/lesson-1.md

 ### Base pairing permits the duplication of genetic information

 A **base pair** is a label given to the **hydrogen-bonding** patterns that emerge between complementary strands of nucleic acids.
-Each nucleotide in DNA pairs specifically with only one other nucleotide: adenine (A) pairs with thymine (T), and cytosine (C) pairs with guanine (G).
+Each nucleotide in DNA pairs specifically with only one other nucleotide: adenine (A) pairs with thymine (T) $\rightarrow \text{A-T T-A}$ , and cytosine (C) pairs with guanine (G) $\rightarrow \text{G-C C-G}$.
 This specific pairing means that the strand on the opposite side of each base pair serves as a template that complements and mirrors the sequence of the current strand, creating a **complementary strand** (e.g., one strand determines the sequence of the other).

 <p align=center>
     <img src="assets/nucleotides-base-pairs.png" width=500>